-1. The example includes a performance fee estimate of 1.41%, which is the five-year average of the performance fees charged by the Fund (refer to further information below).
+The example includes a performance fee estimate of 0.65%.
 However, the actual performance fee payable (if any) will depend on the performance of the Fund and the performance fee estimate provided may not be a reliable indicator of future performance fees of the Fund.

-The example assumes management costs are calculated on a balance of \$50,000 with the \$5,000 contribution occurring at the end of the first year.
+2. The example assumes management costs are calculated on a balance of \$50,000 with the \$5,000 contribution occurring at the end of the first year.
 Therefore, management costs are calculated using the \$50,000 balance only.
 Additional fees may apply, including a buy/sell spread (refer to further information below).